joakim-brannstrom/dextool_mutate_demo/docker/2.0/README.md

 configuration file with your settings.

-If you wish to run mosquitto without any authentication, and without setting any other configuration options, you can do so by setting an environment variable when creating the container: `NO_AUTHENTICATION=1`.
-Doing this will ignore any configuration file you provide.
+If you wish to run mosquitto without any authentication, and without setting any other configuration options, you can do so by using a configuration provided in the container for this purpose:
 ```
-docker run -it -p 1883:1883 -e NO_AUTHENTICATION=1 eclipse-mosquitto:<version>
+docker run -it -p 1883:1883 eclipse-mosquitto:<version> mosquitto -c /mosquitto-no-auth.conf
 ```

 ## Configuration